tufanbarisyildirim/laravel-tidb/README.md

 # Laravel TiDB

-TiDB is a distributed SQL database that supports MySQL Protocol.
+TiDB is a distributed database that supports MySQL Protocol.
 It already works with most of mysql-compatible libs/tools.
-However it has does not support some MySQL features like foreign keys, xml and json queries etc.
+However it does not support some MySQL features like foreign keys, xml and json queries etc.

 The goal is to change queries on the fly to make them compatible with TiDB before hitting to database.